AVSystem/developer-zone/docs/LwM2M_Client/STMicroelectronics/B-L462E-CELL1-TYPE1SC.md

 ## Prerequisites

-- The B-L462E-CELL1/TYPE1SC board with a USB cable.
+- The B-L462E-CELL1/TYPE1SC board with a USB micro cable.
 - Installed **STM32CubeIDE**.
-- Installed **minicom** (for Linux) or RealTerm or PuTTy (for Windows) or other serial communication program.
+- The serial communication program, such as **minicom** (for Linux) or RealTerm or PuTTY (for Windows) installed.
 - A user with access to the Coiote IoT Device Management platform.

 ## Prepare binaries
 ### Use an already built binary

-To get the latest binary file and flash the board:
+To get the latest binary file and flash it onto the board:

 0. Go to [Anjay-freertos-client](https://github.com/AVSystem/Anjay-freertos-client/releases/).
 0. Download the `Anjay-freertos-client-B-L462E-CELL1-TYPE1SC.bin` file.